noodlemctwoodle/pf-azure-sentinel/README.md

 It can be used to collect syslog messages from pfSense or OPNsense, parse them using Logstash GROK, add additional context to the log messages such as GeoIP information and then send them to Azure Sentinel.

+## Credits

+This project is only possible with the work carried out by [a3ilson](https://github.com/pfelk/pfelk) and his pfELK project to parse the pfSense log files.

 ## Configuration

 For Deployments please use the [Logstash Guide](Logstash-Configuration/README.md)